nguyenvantien2009/cluster-rabbitmq-haproxy/README.md

 # RabbitMQ cluster with HAProxy and Docker Compose

+Requirements:
+1. Create `.env` from `example.env` file.
+Then change config account use for login.
+2.

 Creates a 3 node RabbitMQ cluster with a HAProxy acting as a load balancer.

 You need to build the HAProxy image first, just run: